handsom3j4ck/Droidtool/README.md

 - **Safety**: Be cautious with destructive actions like clearing app data, uninstalling system apps, or deleting files/folders.
 Always back up important data.
 - **File Management**: Use `/storage/emulated/0` instead of `/sdcard` for reliable file operations, as `/sdcard` is a symlink.
 - **Android TV/Google TV**: The custom settings menu is tailored for Android TV devices but may work on other Android systems with similar configurations.
+- **Backup & Restore**: ADB backups may fail for app data on Android 6+ due to system limitations; root-based `tar.gz` backups are recommended for reliability.

 ## Contributing